This is a mainly mixed coniferous forest with an extensive system of internal forest roads.

 There is an outbreak of Japanese Larch disease (P. ramorum) at this forest.
-Visitors are asked to pay attention to any signage providing information on bio-security measures required to help prevent the spread of this disease.
-Further information on preventing the spread of tree disease can be found on the following page:
+Visitors are asked to pay attention to any signage with information on bio-security measures needed to help prevent the spread of this disease.
+More information on preventing the spread of tree disease can be found on the following page:

 The forest is open every day from 8.00 am until sunset for pedestrians only.